Showing posts with label the Hoffman Process. Show all posts

 Tolman Hall, the first Hoffman Process.

 By Thanksgiving, the conflict between Hoffman and Naranjo in the direction of the SAT Process was becoming apparent.
 Claudio’s directions insisted that our exploration be self-directed.
-The time honored and well tested practice of psychotherapy require that discovery come from the patient him or herself, not the dictates or evaluation of the therapist.
+The time-honored and well-tested practice of psychotherapy requires that discovery come from the patient him or herself, not the dictates or evaluation of the therapist.
 Hoffman had no patience and thought it was nonsense.

 Hoffman made it seem like a huge honor that he’d been invited to use the prestigious Tolman Hall, the UC Berkeley’s Department of Psychology’s classroom and office building, as the venue for his presentation.
 In reality all it meant was that someone, Hoffman, even his secretary, or perhaps even a psychologist who supported Hoffman, called the campus rental Office, made a reservation, and paid a deposit on a room for an evening class.
 It was not a fancy lecture hall, actually just a drab narrow classroom with no windows and awkward plastic chairs, but Hoffman could always label his first group “Tolman Hall.”